scotkelly/VSO-Rest-Cordova-Example/README.md

 ﻿# VSO REST Cordova Example
-This project is a simple example of how to load a list of projects on a Visual Studio Online (VSO) account, using the [VSO REST API](https://www.visualstudio.com/en-us/integrate/api/overview).
+This project is a simple example of how to load a list of projects on a Visual Studio Team Services (VSTS) account, using the [VSTS REST API](https://www.visualstudio.com/en-us/integrate/api/overview).

 The most interesting code is in the scripts/vsoloader.js file.